runaqlib/runaqlib/_pages/about.md

 My practice is informed by methods of Indigenous and critical librarianship, and my research centers on Indigenous language use in Latin America as a form of resistance and identify formation.
 I learned Runasimi (Quechua, Cusco Variety) during my time at NYU.
 I am the digital librarian and creator of [Runakunaq Bibliotecanku](https://runaqlib.github.io/runakunaqbibliotecanku/), a collection of resources that center the Andes and Quechua language.

 I interrogate how—and indeed whether—digital libraries and archives can be employed for Indigenous language documentation and learning.
 My thesis for NYU involved digitizing, transcribing, and translating [_Cronicawan_](https://runaqlib.github.io/cronicawan-wax/), a state-supported Quechua newspaper published in 1975 in Peru.
 I am also a member of the [Runasimi Outreach Collective](https://www.instagram.com/roc_nyu/) at NYU.
+I am interested in minimal computing and static approaches to digital initiatives.

 Outside of my academic interests, I also love stick-and-poke tattoos and my dog, Rudy.
 <p></p>